 In the final year in the former USSR, Bob became a Special Correspondent for The Washington Post.
 He then spent a year in the USA writing a book, Deadly Embrace, on Russia’s role in the Caucasus.
 During this time, Bob was a fellow at Brown University’s Watson Institute.
 He returned to the UK to work for the Associated Press as a London-based reporter.

-In 2000 Bob moved temporarily into politics.
-He headed up the foreign affairs team for Francis Maude and afterwards worked briefly for Michael Howard and Sir Malcolm Rifkind.
+In 2000 Bob moved into politics for a short period.
+He headed up the foreign affairs team for Francis Maude.
 In 2005, he stood in the Broxtowe Parliamentary seat in the General Election but lost to the Labour candidate by 2,296 votes.

 From 2005 to 2008 Bob worked for MTV Networks International.

 From 2008 onwards, Bob served in the UK Armed Forces.
 He was mobilised or placed on Full Time Reserve Service (FTRS) for nearly a decade until his selection as a parliamentary candidate in the 2017 election, at which time he resigned his full-time service and returned to the Army Reserve.